 I’m working on getting back into the groove of things.
 There are five unfinished blog posts on my desktop right now, on various subjects and for various places on the Internet.
 I’m devoting the time to finishing them.
 And I hope to continue documenting my experiences in this way – to not let writing be a chore, but to let it transition into something for me, first and foremost, rather than some grand internet public.

 So, in short: back to regular posting!
 Back to exploring my place in the world!
-Back to sharing joy and excitement and frustration in fabulous field of public humanities.
+Back to sharing joy and excitement and frustration in the fabulous field of public humanities.
 And back to finding myself in a digital public, whatever confusion that may bring.